mautic/mautic-wordpress/README.md

 1. [Download ZIP package](https://github.com/mautic/mautic-wordpress/archive/master.zip).
 2. At your WP administration go to *Plugins* / *Add New* / *Upload plugin*.
 3. Select the ZIP package you've downloaded in step 1.

-4. Go to *Plugins* and enable WP Mautic plugin.
+## Configuration

+Once installed, the plugin must appared in your plugin list :

+1. Enable it.
-5. Go to *Settings* / WPMautic and fill in the Base URL of your Mautic instance.
+2. Go to the settings page and set your Mautic instance URL.

+And that's it !

 ## Usage

 ### Mautic Tracking Script

-Tracking script works right after you finish step 5 of Installation above.
+Tracking script works right after you finish the configuration steps.
 That means it will insert the `mtc.js` script from your Mautic instance.
 You can check HTML source code (CTRL + U) of your WP website to make sure the plugin works.
 You should be able to find something like this:

 ```html
 <script>